jackson15j/cv/craig_astill_cv.md

 -----------------------------------------------------------------------

 * **Tech Lead:** (June 2021 - March 2022):
-    * Tech Lead on a new Medical NLP product to compliment the Companies updated portfolio.
+    * Tech Lead on a new Medical NLP product to complement the Companies updated portfolio.
 The Product extracts narrative from EMR (Electronic Medical Records) and encodes it against the [Snomed] standard with additional Temporal & Relational context.